MODBUS to DASH7 device

 Programming

-1. To program the modbus to DASH7 device, you will need to carefully open the cover of the device and avoid strain on the antenna.
-This will expose the internal components, including the connector for the micro USB cable.
+1. To program the modbus to DASH7 device, you will need to remove the bottom screw terminal cover of the device.
+This will expose some of the internal components, including the connector for the micro USB cable.

 2. Attach a micro USB cable to the connector on the DASH7 device and your computer.
 This will allow you to transfer data between the device and the computer.